 Geology and Geography at Georgia Southern University

-Georgia Southern University is located approximately 40 miles inland from Savannah, and sits on the Atlantic Coastal Plain.
+Georgia Southern University sits on the Atlantic Coastal Plain and has campuses located in Statesboro, Savannah, and Liberty County.
 Field research across the region is integral to geology and geography programs, and the senior thesis – an experience that is available to all students – is a three course capstone sequence that prepares students to conduct scientific research.

 Geology students and faculty regularly travel throughout the Southeast, investigating land forms, coastal processes, biotic communities of the Atlantic Coastal Plain, ancient coastal sediments of the Inner Coastal Plain and the crystalline rocks of the Piedmont and Blue Ridge.
 The Paleozoic sedimentary rocks and fossils of the Appalachian Mountains in northwest Georgia comprise a favorite research site.